DFE-Digital/itt-mentoring-beta-prototype/app/content/terms.md

 Access and use by you of this Service constitutes your acceptance of these Terms and Conditions.
 This takes effect from the date on which you first use this website.
 If you do not agree to these terms, you must not use this website.

-By using Claim funding for mentors you agree to abide by the following terms and conditions.
+By using Claim funding for mentor training you agree to abide by the following terms and conditions.

 ## Unacceptable Use